Mythical Meets Metal Meets McCallister

 But he also realizes he has to make compromises for his audiences: “I know a horse will sell better than a minotaur.
 I’ll do something that I want, like a dragon, and then do something that will appeal to a wide range of people, like a moose.
 You have to have income, so you compromise in a lot of places.”

 His sculptures might start with a chalk drawing, or at least a step-by-step process in his head.
-He works mostly with steel, both scrap and pristine, welding with a torch.
+He works mostly with steel, both scrap and pristine, welding with a torch and protects himself with a fireproof welding jacket.
 For the table-sized pieces, work can be tedious.
 Sometimes it takes him two weeks to complete.
 For the larger pieces?
 Usually a month each.

 “I’m becoming more efficient,” he says.
 “What once took a month only takes three weeks.
 It’s exciting to tackle!”
 His prediction for next year?
 Fifteen to 20 pieces.